MileHacker Logo

 • Accommodation: Opt for basic guesthouses or self-catering options.
 Look for properties that offer dorm beds or inexpensive private rooms.

-• Food: Rely on street food vendors, local eateries, and supermarkets for self-cooked meals.
+• Food: Rely on street food vendors, local eateries, plus large food stores for self-cooked meals.
 This has the cheapest and often most authentic dining.

 • Transport: Mainly use kombis (shared minibuses) for intra-city travel.
-Walk whenever possible.
-For longer distances, intercity buses are more economical than trains or private transfers.
+Go on foot when you can.
+For longer distances, buses between cities are more budget-friendly than trains or private transfers.

 • Activities: Focus on free city exploration (walking through the CBD, visiting markets).
 For Matobo Hills, consider joining a guided group trip to share costs, or explore the park's more accessible areas independently if feasible.